K. V. Mahadevan: Early life and career

-Telugu Film Industry crowned him with title "Swara Brahma" (Creator/Father of Musical notes).

-His song "mama mama mama" from 1962 Telugu movie Manchi Manasulu became popular those days, as a result, Telugu film industry with love started calling him "Mama" since then.
+The Telugu film industry crowned him with the title "Swara Brahma" (lit.
+Creator/Father of musical notes).
+His song "mama mama mama" from the 1962 Telugu movie Manchi Manasulu became popular in those days, and as a result, the Telugu film industry began calling him affectionately as "Mama" since then.

 His favorite music instrument is Nadaswaram similar to (Shehnai).It could be the reason his compositions have always reflected its mellifluous pattern.

 Another great characteristic from this scholar as it is known to everyone and open fact that he never asked lyricist to write lyrics for his earlier composed tunes.
 Always composed tunes to written lyrics.Very few in India have been able to exercise this feat with success.